Jakeplays12/Challenges/DetectOddOrEven/README.md

 **If The Number Is Even**

 If the number is even the message in the terminal will be "The number is even".

+I used [This Website](https://www.programiz.com/javascript/examples/even-odd#:~:text=In%20the%20above%20program%2C%20number,Hence%2C%20the%20number%20is%20odd.)
+For help understanding this.